-Children can be collected at the end of the day between 3:20pm and 3:30pm.
-We offer a Late Stay Club until 5:00pm for children who need to stay after school finishes.
-Between 3:30pm and 4:00pm, children who are staying on will receive an afternoon snack that will consist of sandwiches, fruit and a drink.
+The collection time for preschool pupils is 3.10pm and for Reception children, 3.15pm.
+We offer a Coach House Club until 4:00pm for children who need to stay after school finishes.
+Children who stay on after 4pm at Late Stay Club will receive an afternoon snack that will consist of sandwiches, fruit and a drink.
 Children can then choose from one of the play activities on offer.
+Late Stay Club finishes at 5.00pm.